robconery/blog/_posts/2015-08-20-designing-a-postgresql-document-api.md

 $$ language plv8;
 ```

 This function creates a table and appropriate indexes - one for the `jsonb` field in our document table, the other for the `tsvector` full text index.
-You'll notice that I'm building SQL strings on the fly and executing with `plv8` - that's the way you do it with Javascript in Postgres.
+You'll notice that I'm building SQL strings on the fly and executing with `plv8` - that's the way you do it with JavaScript in Postgres.

 Next, let's create our `save_document` function: